Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Nikola Jokic included, square off versus the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, match up versus the Phoenix Suns at 10:00 PM ET on Thursday in the 2023 NBA Playoffs.

-If you'd like to place a bet on Jokic's props, we look at his available ones, providing some stats and trends, below.
+In this piece we'll examine Jokic's stats and trends, helping you with your prop bets.

 Nikola Jokic Prop Bets vs. the Suns